 In 2012 Michelle was elected to Scottish Borders Council, where she served as Leader of the Conservative Group.
 Michelle was then successfully-re-elected in March 2017 and resumed her position as leader at Newtown St Boswells.

 In May 2017 Michelle became a list MSP for the South Scotland region, covering Midlothian South, Tweeddale, Lauderdale and East Lothian, while retaining her council seat.
 Michelle has since stood down from Scottish Borders Council to focus on her duties as an MSP.
+At the Holyrood Election in May 2021 Michelle will be running to become the constituency MSP for Midlothian South, Tweeddale and Lauderdale.

 During Summer 2017 Michelle was appointed as the party's Spokesperson for Childcare and Early Years.
 During her first year in Holyrood, she sat on the Public Petitions Committee and was a substitute member of the Justice Committee.